xlnwel/blog/docs/_posts/2021-01-01-C++-concurrency4.md

 ### Continuation-style concurrency with the Concurrency TS

 `std::experimental::future` has a member function `then`, which spawns a new thread to do following-up tasks when the current `std::experiment::future` is *ready*.
 The following-up task should be a function that takes as input a future of previous return(e.g., `std::future<int>` if the previous task returns a `int`.
-Note that it's `std::future` not

-`std::experimental::future`). `std::experimental::future` is not compatible with `std::future` and is obtained from the corresponding functions in `std::experimental`, such as `std::experimental::promise`.
+Note that it's `std::future` rather than `std::experimental::future`). `std::experimental::future` is not compatible with `std::future` and is obtained from the corresponding functions in `std::experimental`, such as `std::experimental::promise`.

 ### Waiting for more than one future